tibs/fish-and-chips-and-kafka-talk/slides.rst

-Fish and Chips and Apache Kafke®
+Fish and Chips and Apache Kafka®
 ================================